5 min read

 Amazon sued Perplexity in November 2025.
 Not over some abstract IP claim — over Perplexity's Comet browser letting AI agents complete purchases on Amazon.com.

 Think about what that means.
 A user tells Comet: "Buy me running shoes, size 11, under $150, good arch support."
 The agent searches Amazon, finds options, compares reviews, and checks out.
 No browsing.
 No sponsored product impressions.
-No "customers also bought" upsells.

 Amazon has blocked 47 AI bots from crawling its site.
 All the major players — OpenAI, Google, Anthropic, Meta.
 They're building a wall around their $56 billion ad business because they see what's coming.

 Agents don't browse.
-Agents don't get influenced.
 Agents just optimize.

 The Fundamental Problem: Agents Don't Have Eyeballs

-This is where it gets weird.
 The entire advertising industry is built on human psychology.
 Attention.
 Emotion.
 Impulse.
 Brand recall.
 Social proof.

 None of that works on an AI agent.